mgajda/ouroboros-network/latency-sim/src/Latency.md

 One can imagine other key properties that network must satisfy:

 * That absent permanent failures, network will reach full connectivity.
-That corresponds to the situation where given ∆Q(t) ultimately reaches 100% delivery rate for some delay, ∆R(t) will also always reach 100%.
+That corresponds to the situation where given ∆Q(t) iCDF ultimately reaches 100% delivery probabiliity for some delay, ∆R(t) will also always reach 100%.
 *Moreover ∆R(t) metric allows to put deadline for reaching full connectivity in a convenient way.*
 * That given a fixed limit on rate of nodes joining and leaving the network,